 And I couldn’t write a toilet training blog without mentioning that it is a complete myth that it MUST be all under control by a certain age.
 I’ve seen mums complaining in online groups that their 2.5 year old is ‘regressing’ or their 3 year olds are not interested.
 Seriously we need to stop this.
 The child is ready when they are ready.
 Toilet training is like any other life skill our children need to learn like walking, speaking, writing etc. Every child is different, some will pick it up in a matter of days and others will refuse to park their bums on a toilet until they’re 4 or older.
 It’s not a race.

 So let’s give our kids a break and let’s stop breaking OUR backs changing the kid’s sheets every night unnecessarily.
-But for those accidents (which are going to happen – soz!) our Expect- A –Spill sheets have got your back!
+But for those accidents (which are going to happen – soz!) our Expect- A –Spill sheets and bed pads have got your back!